Position title: Vice Chancellor for University Relations

 Charles Hoslet serves as Vice Chancellor for University Relations at the University of Wisconsin–Madison.
-He is responsible for leading university efforts related to communications, marketing and brand strategy as well as interactions with key stakeholders including federal, state and local government leaders, community organizations, business and industry, and visitors to campus.
-Hoslet currently serves on the Board of Directors for the Greater Madison Convention and Visitors Bureau, and has served previously on Advisory Boards for University Research Park, the Center for International Business, Education and Research, and the Wisconsin Technology Council among other organizations.
+He is responsible for leading university efforts related to communications, marketing and brand strategy as well as interactions with key stakeholders including federal, state, local and tribal government leaders, community organizations, business and industry, and visitors to campus.
+Hoslet currently serves on the Board of Directors for Destination Madison and the Wisconsin Alumni Association’s Alumni Advisory Council, and has served previously on Advisory Boards for University Research Park and the Wisconsin Technology Council among other organizations.

 From 2013 – 2016, Hoslet served as Associate Vice Chancellor for Government and Corporate Affairs, overseeing the development of the university’s federal relations presence in Washington, D.C., the creation of the South Madison Partnership Office, and Chancellor Blank’s outreach trips around the state, among other initiatives.

 From 2003–13 Hoslet founded and served as Managing Director of the UW–Madison Office of Corporate Relations, which is responsible for promoting company growth and economic development by facilitating relationships between companies, organizations and entrepreneurs and university faculty, staff and units in areas such as student recruitment, research expertise and technology transfer.